Going through a breakup or separation is no cake-walk. Even the long-headed and the strong-hearted of all fail to sail through it.

 4. Write a letter to your ex (don’t post it)

-We all have something in our heart and mind that remains unsaid after a breakup.
+We all have something in our hearts and mind that remains unsaid after a breakup.
 And, we continue to keep it inside as we believe it’s too late now.
 By doing so we think we might be helping and protecting ourselves from the emotional outburst.

 As time passes, those little unsaid things start mutating themselves into big things and one day when we fail to keep them inside, they outburst irrationally, especially in the form of extreme anger.